ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 > In the exam, you get initial input string and seed.
 Return `SHA256` sum of the output as result.
 Output is always the same because of the given seed.

+> [!Tip]
+> Make sure to not add anything extra for the fuzzer input (like newline characters.)
+You can pipe output directly `sha256sum`, for example, to get the hash.
+Data might contain non-visible characters!

 ### Task 1B) A bit more samples with Radamsa (0.5p)